penguinland/visual_diff/README.md

 If you zoom out in a very large file, each pixel of the map will contain multiple tokens within it.
 Duplicated code will still show up as a diagonal line even if the individual pixels only match partially.
+This file was large enough that I used the `--black_and_white` flag to skip the coloring, which saved gigabytes of memory and multiple minutes of startup time.

 ![a zoomed-out view shows each pixel represents multiple tokens in the file](./screenshots/multitoken-matching.png)